Raj-sharma01/design-patterns/command pattern notes.md

 }
 ```

-Works well for small state changes; can get heavy if state is large.
+✅ Works well for small state changes.
+❌ Can get heavy if state is large.

 ### 2. Memento Pattern (Snapshot Approach)

-Keep a separate Memento object, and let the editor save/restore snapshots; commands trigger changes.
+Instead of storing state inside the command, we keep a separate Memento object.
+The editor saves/loads states via mementos, while the command just triggers changes.

 ```java
 class TextMemento {